-More examples of good shipping practice are double boxing.
+More examples of good shipping practices are double boxing.
 This involves placing the MT&E in a cardboard box.
 The box is usually surrounded by packing material and then placed in a larger box and surrounded by more packing material.
-This method requires addition storage space and may not be environmentally conscious.
+This method requires additional storage space and may not be environmentally conscious.

 More good shipping practice with a wooden crate with custom cut foam is good for freight and multiple uses.